 Our Treatment Areas

 At the Sloane Court Clinic we treat a range of disorders and problems.
-Here we detail some of the more common conditions we work with and some reading material, but please contact our reception if you want to ask about something not listed here.
+Here we detail some of the more common conditions we work with and some reading material, but please contact our Patient Services team if you want to ask about something not listed here.

 Anxiety associated with physical ill-health